bo-yang/rl-exercise/README.md

-# rl-for-fun
+# rl-exercise
-Toy projects for reinforcement learning.
+Exercises for reinforcement learning.